betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Thanks to: limonspb

-### 16.4 USE_GPS_LAP_TIMER
+### 15.4 GPS Lap Timer

 This is a custom build option that allows the user to define a starting gate, fly a 'track' and return through the 'gate' and see the current lap time, the previous lap, and fastest three, in the OSD.
 At the end of the flight, the best lap and time of the best three laps is shown in the OSD.
 See this [video](https://www.youtube.com/watch?v=TA5cWwFafY4).

-Requires GPS in the build, and a GPS module with good enough signal reception to track location even when the quad at a steep angle.
+Requires GPS in the firmware build, and a GPS module with good enough signal reception to track location even when the quad at a steep angle.
 Basic configration is to add the relevant fields to the OSD display, and in Modes, enable 'Lap Timer Reset' on a switch.
 At the field, the quad is placed at the start/finish gate, and `MISC/GPS LAP TIMER/SET POSITION` is activated until the gate is known.
 The gate 'tolerance' or 'size' can be adjusted, and the minimum lap time can be used to avoid false triggers when some other gate is close to the main start-finish gate.
 Go `Save Exit` to store the settings and do some laps!

 The minimum lap time and the gate size are saved between batteries (?), but the start/finish gate must be re-set each battery(?).
 With M10 battery-backed up GPS the new location should be detected quickly, but for best results wait a while until the GPS position is stable before locking in the gate position.